tandoni/374DesignProject/README.md

 Instructions:
 	There are comments in MyMainApp.java specifying what to uncomment in order to run that.
 By uncommenting those and running the program, it generates a .gv file which can be opened by graphviz.

+Milestone 6:
+--
+Design Evolution:
+	In order to implement pattern recognition, we have a PatternSpotter which is an abstract class to hold our static string names and any special information pertaining to patter spotters.
+We deleted PatternSpotterDec which was being extended by this class.
+We then create a separate concrete class for each Pattern spotter.
+For example, for adapter, we have a class AdapterSpotter which extends PatternSpotter.
+Similarly for Decorate pattern spotter, we have DecoratorSpotter.
+And for Composite, we have a CompositeSpotter extending PatternSpotter.
+We also had to add an accept spotter method in our class.java and getters and setters for stored info.

+Who did what:
+	Max, Ishank, and Ruying did the design with Max taking the lead for it.
+Ruying wrote test cases for the milestone as well.
+Max also wrote test cases.
+Ishank worked on the parsing and wrote some test cases.

+Instructions:
+	There are comments in MyMainApp.java specifying what to uncomment in order to run that.
+By uncommenting those and running the program, it generates a .gv file which can be opened by graphviz.